syslogic/cloudbuild-android/README.md

   ![Cloud Build - Screenshot 01](https://raw.githubusercontent.com/syslogic/cloudbuild-android-builder/master/screenshots/screenshot_01.png)

  - After having successfully built it, a new container should show up below `eu.gcr.io/$PROJECT_ID/cloudbuild-android`.
- - This container can be used <b>in another</b> Android project (or another Git branch) `cloudbuild.yaml`, in order not to build it every time.
+ - This container can be used <b>in another</b> Android project's (or another Git branch's) `cloudbuild.yaml`, in order not to build it every time.

  An important difference is, that: